HS-1690: Set Up a PhysicsAI Model

 -

-In the Solver Input Arguments field of the
+In the Solver Input Arguments field of the 1 row, enter

-. - Press OK.
+${basename m_3.file_2}. - Press OK.

 -

-- Click on the Import Variables button.
+- Click Import Variables.

 Set Up Output Responses

-In this tutorial, you will set up output responses for a physicsAI model file.
+In this tutorial, you will set up output responses for a PhysicsAI model file.

-- From the Model tree, click to open the Test Models task.
+- Go to the Test Models step.

 -

-Click the Run Definition button.
+Click Run Definition.

 - Click either Overwrite or Delete at the warning dialog.